mozilla-services/audit-filter/README.md

 ### Usage

-Note: all commands from the project root
+Note: all commands run from the project root

 ```console
 $ audit-filter -h